mkdocstrings/mkdocstrings/docs/handlers/overview.md

   except for the `restructured-text` style which is renamed `sphinx`.
   Numpy-style is now built-in, so you can stop depending on `pytkdocs[numpy-style]` or `docstring_parser`.
-- `docstring_options` is implemented, and used as before, however none of the provided parsers accept any option yet.
+- `docstring_options` is implemented, and used as before.
+  Refer to the [`griffe` documentation](https://mkdocstrings.github.io/griffe/docstrings/#parsing-options) for the updated list of supported docstring options.
 - `new_path_syntax` is irrelevant now.
 If you were setting it to True, remove the option and replace every colon (`:`) in your autodoc identifiers by dots (`.`).